Strepto-Code/Aurora/README.md

 # Aurora, The Real-Time Audio Visualizer

-**Aurora** is a Python-based, cross-platform real-time audio visualizer with offline video exporting for Linux and macOS.
+**Aurora** is a free cross-platform real-time audio visualizer with offline video exporting for Linux and macOS, built in Python.
 (Windows support is still in testing).

 It renders dynamic visual effects like waveforms, spectrums, and particle animations.
 It’s designed for content creators who want a customizable and performant visualization tool.